cybertec-postgresql/CYBERTEC-pg-operator/hugo_docs/content/en/restore/_index.md

 ```
 An example of this can also be found in our tutorials.
 For a point-in-time recovery (PITR) you can find it [here](https://github.com/cybertec-postgresql/CYBERTEC-operator-tutorials/tree/main/cluster-tutorials/restore_pitr).

-> **_ATTENTION:_** Incorrect information for the Backup or the timestamp can result in pgBackRest not being able to complete the restore successfully.
-In the event of an error, the information must be corrected and another restore must be started.
+{{< hint type=warning >}} Incorrect information for the Backup or the timestamp can result in pgBackRest not being able to complete the restore successfully.
+In the event of an error, the information must be corrected and another restore must be started. {{< /hint >}}